What is Atrial Fibrillation (AF)?

-Atrial fibrillation carries some risks for the sufferer.
-Due to the irregularity of the heartbeat, blood can pool and clot within the heart, particularly in the left atrial chamber.
-If the clot breaks away, it can travel around the blood system and cause blockages within the smaller blood vessels.
-This can lead to stroke in some cases, with atrial fibrillation being one of the main causes of strokes.
+Atrial fibrillation carries some risks for the patient.
+Due to the irregularity of the heartbeat, blood can pool and form a clot within the heart, particularly in the left atrial chamber.
+If the clot breaks away, it can travel around the blood system and cause a blockage within the smaller blood vessels, particularly in the brain.
+This may increase your risk of a stroke.

 Atrial fibrillation can also lead to heart failure, as the heart’s muscles may become weakened, especially if the heart of patients in atrial fibrillation remains elevated throughout the day and night.

 How is it diagnosed?

-Atrial fibrillation can be diagnosed with a heart exam.
+Atrial fibrillation can be diagnosed with a heart examination and simple diagnostics.
 The main tests to diagnose atrial fibrillation are: